chrisnoonan98675/site/xl-release/how-to/working-with-tasks.markdown

 ### Tags

-In XL Release 6.0.0 and later, tasks support tags.
-You can optionally add tags to make it easier to find the task in the [release table overview](/xl-release/how-to/using-the-table-view.html).
+In XL Release 6.0.0 and later, you can optionally add tags to tasks.
+You can then search by tag in the [release table view](/xl-release/how-to/using-the-table-view.html).

 ### Assigned to